72nd Air Base Wing

-The 72nd Air Base Wing is a United States Air Force unit assigned to the Air Force Sustainment Center at Tinker Air Force Base, Oklahoma.
+The 72nd Air Base Wing is wing of the United States Air Force.
+It is assigned to the Air Force Sustainment Center at Tinker Air Force Base, Oklahoma.
 It has been the host unit at Tinker since activating there on 1 October 1994.

 The first predecessor of the wing was organized in 1941 as the 72nd Observation Group during the Louisiana Maneuvers.
 After the Attack on Pearl Harbor, the group moved to the Panama Canal Zone, where it performed aerial reconnaissance and antisubmarine missions until disbanding in 1943.
-The group was reconstituted and served in the reserve from 1947 until 1949, when it was inactivated as the military budget was reduced.
+The group was reconstituted and served in the reserve from 1947 until 1949, when it was inactivated as the Air Force budget was reduced.

 The wing's second predecessor was organized in June 1952 as the 72nd Strategic Reconnaissance Wing, operating Convair RB-36 Peacemaker aircraft from Ramey Air Force Base, Puerto Rico.
 The wing converted to the Boeing B-52 Stratofortress in 1959 on acted in the strategic deterrent role with bombers and tankers until inactivating in June 1971.